saharashahab/Hackathon_Team13/dataset/README.md

 ## 📘 Overview

-These datasets contains representative patient data from a **typical hospital environment**, focusing on routine monitoring situations. **Abnormal or emergency cases are excluded** to maintain a baseline of standard patient care data.
-These datasets can be used by doctors as part of a quality control system to help track which patients have faced the longest wait times on the hospital floor and should be prioritized for treatment.
+The dataset contains representative patient data from a typical hospital environment, focusing on routine monitoring situations.
+Abnormal or emergency cases are excluded to maintain a baseline of standard data.
+The datasets can be used by doctors as part of a quality control system to help track which patients have faced the longest wait times on the hospital floor and should be prioritized for treatment.

 The dataset is designed for applications such as patient check-up prioritization, hospital workflow simulation, and healthcare data analysis.